Best Cheap Health Insurance in Oklahoma (2025)

 Monthly costs are for a 40-year-old with a Silver plan.

-Short-term plans should only be used to help you bridge a temporary coverage gap if you're outside open enrollment and you don't qualify for a special enrollment period.
+Short-term plans should only be used to help you bridge a temporary coverage gap if you're outside open enrollment and can't get a special enrollment period.
 Otherwise, these plans are generally a bad choice because they don't offer the same level of coverage as marketplace plans.

-• Cheap rates: Short-term plans typically have cheap rates.
-Many plans cost just a couple hundred dollars per month or less.
+• Cheap rates: Short-term plans typically have affordable rates.
+Many plans cost just a couple hundred dollars per month or less if you're young and healthy.

 • Plans sold year-round: You can get short-term coverage at any time during the year.
 You don't need to wait for open enrollment to buy a plan.